 The big question now is: will the jury give Arias the death penalty or not?

 For that, the nation will have to wait, for now.

-If someone you know needs help defending against a Los Angeles criminal charge, such as a sex crime charge (hopefully not something as awful as stabbing your ex-boyfriend 27 times and slitting his throat from ear to ear and also shooting him), please get in touch with Attorney Michael Kraut of the Kraut Law Group.
+If someone you know needs help defending against a Los Angeles criminal charge, such as a sex crime charge (hopefully not something as awful as stabbing your ex-boyfriend 27 times and slitting his throat from ear to ear and also shooting him), please get in touch with Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a highly respected Harvard Law School educated ex-prosecutor, who has the experience and track record to help you build a very strong case.

 Connect with a Los Angeles defense lawyer now to understand your rights and options.